Welcome to the Enzymedica FAQs page. Here you will find a wealth of information about enzymes, their purposes and uses.

 Are supplemental enzymes destroyed by stomach acid?

-Plant based enzymes tolerate stomach acid well.
-Enzymedica’s Thera-blend™ plant based enzymes were formulated to perform in a wide pH range including acidic and alkaline environments.
+Vegetarian enzymes tolerate stomach acid well.
+Enzymedica’s Thera-blend™ vegetarian enzymes were formulated to perform in a wide pH range including acidic and alkaline environments.

 Why do none of your products contain HCl (Hydrochloric Acid)?